ComedicChimera/chai-lang.dev/whirlwind_org/static/markdown/guide/1~6Compound_Assignment.md

 Whirlwind provides two special compound assignment operators, called **increment** and **decrement**.
-Their purpose is faily simple, to add or subtract 1 from a numeric value. **Listing 1.10** showcases each of the two operators in action.
+Their purpose is faily simple, to add or subtract 1 from a numeric value.

     x++; // increment
     x--; // decrement